This Is the Key to a Healthy Immune System

-Vibrant immunity requires a robust agni.
+Vibrant immunity requires a robust digestive fire, or agni.
 Here’s how to know when your agni may be struggling, and how to support it.

 We take it for granted now, but the discovery of fire was a game-changer.
 Fire gave warmth, fire gave light, and fire gave protection from wild animals.
 People gathered together around a fire, cultivating the social bonds essential to survival.
 Fire consumes waste—it is cleansing and purifying.
 Ancient people considered fire to be a god.
 That god, agni, is a force of nurturance, sustenance, and, potentially, destruction.